← Back to Publications List

 Faria Nourin

-Bachelor of Science in Computer Science & Engineering, FACULTY OF SCIENCE & TECHNOLOGY
+Bachelor of Science in Computer Science & Engineering, FST

 Barnabas Prentice

-Bachelor of Science in Computer Science & Engineering, FACULTY OF SCIENCE & TECHNOLOGY
+Bachelor of Science in Computer Science & Engineering, FST

 Supervisors